Lateral view of the brain

 - Identify the main gyri and sulci that are seen on the superolateral surface of the brain.

-The cerebrum demonstrates a superolateral, medial and inferior surface.
-Each surface of the cerebrum contains certain characteristic gyri and sulci.
+The cerebrum presents a superolateral, medial and inferior surfaces each of which contains certain characteristic gyri and sulci.

 The superolateral surface of the cerebrum is convex and contains the frontal, temporal, parietal and occipital lobe, that lie beneath the corresponding bones of the calvaria.
 The frontal lobe takes up the majority of the superolateral surface, forming the most anterior portion of the cerebrum.
-It is separated from the parietal lobe by the central sulcus (fissure of Rolando), while the frontal and parietal lobes are separated from the temporal lobe by the lateral (Sylvian) sulcus.
+It is separated from the parietal lobe by the central sulcus, while the frontal and parietal lobes are separated from the temporal lobe by the lateral sulcus.

 Watch the following video to find out more about the structure and striking features of the cerebral lobes seen on the superolateral surface!